List of active Royal Marines military watercraft: Commando Raiding Craft

+35 ORC were originally reported to be in service with the Royal Marines.
+However, 23 of these were reportedly donated to Ukraine.
+The CRC, which began entering service in 2023/24, incorporate both troop-carrying variants and fire-support variants, with the latter equipped with both machine gun mounts and 40mm grenade launchers.

 Raiding Craft

 The Raiding Craft (RC) are operated in large numbers by the Royal Marines and can be divided into two groups; The Rigid Raider (RRC), and the smaller Inflatable Raiding Craft (IRC).
 Despite being the smallest of the amphibious craft, the Raiding Craft are the most widely used due to their mobility and versatility.
 As such, the RCs often find themselves deployed in amphibious and riverine operations around the globe, in environments ranging from the Arctic to the tropics.
 Examples of these craft are not only embarked on all amphibious warfare vessels, but are also carried aboard other Royal Navy ships for use on patrol duties, such as searching ships or anti-piracy.

 Specialist Craft

-The Royal Navy operate three SDV Mk8 Mod 1 mini-submarines for use by the Special Boat Service.
+The Royal Navy operate three MK 11 Shallow Water Combat Submersibles (SWCS) for use by the Special Boat Service.
 They are designed to deliver special forces personnel and their equipment for covert special operations missions on hostile shores.
-The British SDV Mk8 Mod 1 is the same as used by the United States Navy SEALs.
-In 2018 it was announced that the UK would buy three MK 11 Shallow Water Combat Submersibles (SWCS) to replace the Mk8s.
+They replace the previously used SDV Mk8 Mod 1, which was the same as used by the United States Navy SEALs.

 From 2011 to 2013, the Royal Marines leased four CB90-class fast assault craft from the Swedish Armed Forces to gain operational insight into the design and capabilities of such a craft.
 The CB90 or a similar vessel may in future fulfil the Royal Marines concept of the 'Future Force Protection Craft'.
 It is intended that such a vessel would provide a Task Group in the littoral zones protection from hostile fast attack craft.

-The Fast Insertion Craft (FIC) is in use with the Special Boat Service.
+The Fast Interceptor Craft (FIC) is in use with the Special Boat Service.
 It has a reported maximum speed of up to 55 knots and its hull features a highly stealthy design and advanced 'wave piercing' qualities.
 It is similar to the American Mark V Special Operations Craft.